srbz/esotalk-serverviewer/README.md

 How to Install
 ==============

 Dont install yet! -- seriously.
 Please!
+Only if you can handle the amount of uglieness and pain in my code and css.

 1. Open up your terminal / command prompt and `cd` to `addons/plugins`
 2. Run `git clone https://github.com/srbz/esotalk-serverviewer.git ServerViewer`